IntractableQuery/vagrant-expressionengine2-application/README.md

 - `/puppet/modules/app/manifests/init.pp`

 ## Getting started
-1. Download the repository ZIP file;
-2. Unzip it;
+1a.
+If using zip: Download the repository ZIP file and unzip it 1b.
+If using git clone: Clone and run "git submodule init && git submodule update"
 3. Copy the files to the root of your ExpressionEngine 2 application;
 4. Run `vagrant up`;
 5. Wait a while.